Tianyu Chen

 Research Interests: I have broad research interests in statistical machine learning.
 Specifically, my research interests lie in:

-- Generative Models: e.g., diffusion models, distillation, VAEs, and inverse problems.
+- Generative Models: diffusion models, model distillation, and controllable image editing.

 news